-For experiments, we use the KITTI 2015 training set~\cite{Menze2015CVPR} and resize images to $384\times 1280$.
-During the attack, we paste the patch also at the \textit{same} location in both image frames, if stated not otherwise.
-We always compute unattacked and attacked EPE and set the region of the ground truth which the patch occludes to zero motion.
-For the computation of the spatial location heat map, we move the patch in strides of $25$ pixels in $x$- and $y$-direction.
-For the t-SNE~\cite{van2008visualizing} plots, we extracted the feature maps from the flow networks and computed the mean over the spatial dimensions to reduce the dimensionality of the feature maps.
-For the experiment with Robust FlowNetC and its variants, we optimized $>20$ or $10$ adversarial patches with different learning rates for each patch size, respectively.
-We chose the three worst patches in terms of attacked EPE on the validation set and computed the spatial location heat map to get the worst case attacked EPE.
-We also chose more patches, but these other patches were not as effective as the three worst patches.
+For evaluation of patch-based experiments, we used the KITTI 2015 training set~\cite{Menze2015CVPR} and resized images to $384\times 1280$.
+During the evaluation, we pasted the patch also at the \textit{same} location in both image frames, if stated not otherwise.
+We always computed the unattacked and attacked End-Point-Error (EPE) and set the ground truth region occluded by the patch to zero motion.
+For the computation of the spatial location heat map, we moved patches in strides of $25$ pixels in $x$- and $y$-direction to reduce the computational demands.
+For the t-SNE~\cite{van2008visualizing} plots, we extracted the feature maps from the flow networks, computed the mean over the spatial dimensions to reduce the dimensionality, and computed the t-SNE embeddings on them.
+For experiments with Robust FlowNetC and its variants, we optimized $>20$ or $10$ adversarial patches, respectively, across various learning rates for each patch size.
+We chose the three worst patches in terms of attacked EPE on the validation set, computed the spatial location heat map to get the worst-case attacked EPE and report the highest worst-case attacked EPE of the three.
+Other patches were not as effective as the three worst patches.
 Finally, we also tested moving the patch between image frames.
-For this we randomly sampled translation within $\pm 50$, full rotation (\ie $\pm 180^{\circ}$) and scale augmentation within $\pm 5\%$.
+For this, we randomly sampled translation within $\pm 50$, full rotation (\ie $\pm 180^{\circ}$) and scale augmentation within $\pm 5\%$.

-For global attacks, we use the same procedure as Wong~\etal~\cite{wong2021stereopagnosia}, but we only use pre-trained models \textit{without} fine tuning on the KITTI dataset and minimize the cosine similarity as for patch-based attacks.
-We use the KITTI 2015 training set~\cite{Menze2015CVPR} for attacking and evaluation and resize images to $256\times 640$ due to computational limitations.
-We also use the same upper norms $\epsilon=\lbrace 0.02, 0.01, 0.005, 0.002 \rbrace$ and momentum $\beta=0.47$, but use the same learning rate $\alpha=0.002$ for all upper norms.
+\paragraph{Adversarial perturbation attacks.} For adversarial perturbation attacks, we used the same procedure as Wong~\etal~\cite{wong2021stereopagnosia}, but pre-trained models were \textit{not fine-tuned} on the KITTI dataset and minimized the $l_2$ loss, as it led to more severe flow performance deterioration compared to the $l_1$ or $cossim$ losses.
+We used the Iterative Fast Gradient Sign Method (I-FGSM)~\cite{kurakin2016adversarial} for crafting adversarial perturbations.
+For brevity, we considered only our proposed Robust FlowNetC, PWC-Net, and RAFT.
+We used the KITTI 2015 training set~\cite{Menze2015CVPR} for evaluation and resized images to $256\times 640$ due to computational limitations.
+We used the $L_{\infty}$ norms $\epsilon=\lbrace 0.02, 0.01, 0.005, 0.002 \rbrace$ and momentum $\beta=0.47$, but with the same learning rate $\alpha=0.002$ each.